So what are the qualities of a perfect boyfriend?

-Lately, I’ve been seeing a lot of quotes written by single women about “waiting for Boaz” aka waiting for Mr Right.
+I’ve been seeing a lot of quotes written by single women about “waiting for Boaz” aka waiting for Mr Right.

-Some are witty, others so deep I’ve wondered why I wasn’t as wise when I was single?
+Some of these quotes are witty, others so deep I’ve wondered why I wasn’t as wise when I was single??

-But some posts left a little twist of discomfort, perhaps – especially – because of the large number of women clicking the “like” and “love” buttons.
+But some posts made me uncomfortable, especially because of the large number of women clicking the “like” and “love” buttons.

-If you are unfamiliar with the saying, waiting for Boaz refers to waiting for the right, God-ordained, man for marriage.
+If you are unfamiliar with the saying, “waiting for Boaz” refers to waiting for the right man for marriage.

 The idea of Boaz comes from the book of Ruth in the Bible, where Ruth, a widowed foreigner meets and marries a kind gentleman, named Boaz who also happens to be a distant relative of her mother in law.
 You can read the story here.

 I have no problem with the idea of “waiting for Boaz.”
-Its godly and classy.
+It’s classy and godly.

-What I have a problem with, is qualities of a perfect boyfriend checklist aka the version of Boaz prescribed by a selection of women.
+What I have a problem with, is qualities of a perfect boyfriend checklist aka the version of Boaz, prescribed by a selection of women.

 He anticipates and meets all his girlfriend’s needs.
 He pursues her flawlessly; never has a moment of doubt “because a man of God knows when he finds his good thing.”